 Bachelor’s/Master’s 5-Year (3+2) Programs

-Each joint-degree program requires completion of a certain amount of undergraduate coursework, a set of core prerequisites, and either a 3.25 or 3.5 GPA to qualify for admission.
+Each joint-degree program requires completion of a certain amount of undergraduate coursework, a set of core prerequisites and either a minimum 3.25 or 3.5 GPA to qualify for admission.
 Interested students should work with their department advisor in their freshmen and sophomore years to ensure that all necessary courses will be completed before Bush School entry.
 Admissions criteria, including a GRE test and recommendations, will be the same as for other Bush School degree applicants.
 Interested juniors should apply in the winter preceding a Bush School fall entry.

 Those who are admitted and complete their coursework will receive both the bachelor’s and master’s degrees upon completion of the entire 5-year joint degree program.